GluuFederation/docs-ce-prod/docs/source/operation/replace-expired-jks-scim.md

 The following steps are required to update the keystores so that your server and client behave properly after expiration:

-First, log into the Gluu Server chroot (e.g. `service gluu-server-4.0 login`).
+First, log in to the Gluu Server chroot.

 Create a temporary folder (e.g. `mkdir tmp`) and `cd` to it.